ArnavKoshy/GM2-OptogeneticControl/README.md

 For information about the final lighting rig design to light a bioreactor, see [Lighting Rig](Lighting%20Rig/)

-For Alexandre: A list of handover documentation we've each individually contributed to is available in [Individual handover notes](Individual%20Handover%20Notes.md)
+**For Alexandre**: A list of handover documentation we've each individually contributed to is available in [Individual handover notes](Individual%20Handover%20Notes.md)